 I specialise in creating a positive leadership based bond with your dog founded on good common sense, and years of experience dealing with dog behaviour problems just like the ones you're currently experiencing.
 Most commonly I am asked to help resolve dog to dog aggression as this is the most common type.
-Second to that comes dog aggression to people, either towards the owners, visitors to the home, or people outside.
+Second to that comes dog aggression to people, either towards the owners, visitors to the home, or people in public.
+Aggression to people in and out of the home can cause us to look at the implications of the Dangerous Dogs Act and how it could affect you and your dog.
+I am experienced in such cases and also work as a Dog Expert Witness.
 I also find that once a dog is aggressive to people, aggression to other dogs is also common place.
 Aggressive behaviour can then arise around other areas such as territory, guarding of objects and food, or aggressive behaviour when attempting to groom the dog and so on.
 Aggressive behaviour in dogs can be displayed in more ways than I could describe here; in any event I am experienced in finding a solution.

 There are no quick fixes to resolving aggressive dog behaviour, but I am often impressed with how quickly a dog is able to change, and very often this change is clearly evident during my first visit with you.
 I do not use aggressive or harsh training methods.
 No check chains, electric or prong collars.
 There will be no shouting at the dog (or you!).
 We shall work on a one to one basis together in your home and/or outdoor environments to find a solution suited for you and your dog that endures and improves with time.
 Every dog and owner requires a custom approach for best results; this is where I will stay flexible and able to adapt to every dog and owner's needs to ensure a successful outcome.